JesseBuesking/omnomnum/readme.md

 ## TODOS:

+- [ ] Test memory performance on desktop.
 - [ ] A few of the numbers with spaces require the decimal part.
 Prob shouldn't.
 - [ ] Consider supporting scientific and other notations as well.
 - [ ] Try to support fractions.